 In some situations, an injured pedestrian may be able to collect a settlement award through an insurance company.
 In some cases, this is possible without having to even file a complaint in court.
 Every driver in Florida must carry an insurance policy that provides coverage for any bodily injury that a carrier may inflict on another.
 These policies may cover the costs of medical care, emotional traumas, and lost earnings.

 A Florida attorney at Kogan & DiSalvo can explain why this form of compensation may be more beneficial in some pedestrian accident cases.
 When pursing an insurance claim, the process may be much simpler, and the resulting award may be fairer.
 Additionally, a court case can be unpredictable and may take months or even years to get to trial.

 Even so, this does not mean that collecting fair payments from an insurance company is easy.
 These companies will fight to protect their profits.
 They may conduct full investigations and try to shift blame onto unsuspecting injured plaintiffs.
 It is vital to approach the negotiating table from a position of strength as though one way presenting a case to a jury at trial.
 Our legal team can help choose a path that best suits an individual case.

 If you were injured, you might need the dedicated representation of our Florida pedestrian accident lawyers at Kogan & DiSalvo.
 Our attorneys can determine which individuals or entity may be held liable for your injuries and will fight tirelessly on your behalf to secure fair compensation.
-Call today to learn more about your rights under Florida law after a severe accident.
+Contact our offices or call (561) 375-9500 today to learn more about your rights under Florida law after a severe accident.